Uproar as Poonam Pandey’s ‘death’ from cancer revealed as publicity stunt

 “Please don’t associate me with your distasteful campaign,” she wrote.
 “I’ve been creating HPV vaccine awareness long before your ill-thought through plan was born.
 This act was insensitive and morally reprehensible, and I will not stand to be associated with this.”

-After growing up in Kanpur, Pandey relocated to Mumbai when she made her Bollywood debut with the 2013 film Nasha (Intoxication).
+After growing up in Kanpur, Pandey relocated to Mumbai where she made her Bollywood debut with the 2013 film Nasha (Intoxication).

-She last appeared in the first season of Indian reality show Lock Upp, hosted by actor Kangana Ranaut, in 2022.
-The show follows 19 “misunderstood” or controversial celebrities who must rough it out in a makeshift “prison” while completing various tasks to be set free.
+She appeared in the first season of Indian reality show Lock Upp, hosted by actor Kangana Ranaut, in 2022.
+The show followed 19 “misunderstood” or controversial celebrities who must rough it out in a makeshift “prison” while completing various tasks to be set free.

 Following the announcement of her “death”, several celebrities – including Bollywood star Ranaut – paid tribute to her on social media.